University Times: Today

-The University Times incorporates news and feature articles, as well as a classified section and paid advertising.
+University Times incorporates news and feature articles, as well as a classified section and paid advertising.
 Regular features include a letters to the newspaper section, an events calendar, "Research Notes" which informs readers about funding awarded to university researchers or findings arising from university research, and "People of the Times", a feature reporting news about faculty and staff including awards, honors, accomplishments, or significant academic appointments.
 Special annual issues include the "Back to School Issue", which describes all of the new people, places and things at the university at the beginning of each academic year, as well as a "Books, Journals, and More" supplement that recognizes faculty and staff who have written, edited, or translated books or those who have primary responsibility for journals, electronic publications, plays, or musical compositions.

 The paper is printed via a non-heatset web offset process with 85 line screen halftones.